-Breadcrumbs: Home > House Sitting Guide > Which Companies Provide Verified Reviews for House Sitting Services
+Home > Blog > Which Companies Provide Verified Reviews for House Sitting Services

-When Konrad typed "house sitting in Bochum" into Google three years ago, one listing came up.
+When I typed "house sitting in Bochum" into Google three years ago, one listing came up.
 One.
 It felt like a sign.
-He found a discount code, signed up to TrustedHouseSitters, built a profile, and applied.
+I found a discount code, signed up to TrustedHouseSitters, built a profile, and applied.
 We got the sit immediately.
+Our guide to building a house sitting profile covers exactly what made that first application work.

 We had zero reviews at the time.
 Zero verified history.
 The homeowner chose us based entirely on the application message and the profile.
 That experience shaped how we think about reviews: they are not the thing that gets you selected.
 They are the social proof that confirms a decision the homeowner has already nearly made.

-After 15 five-star reviews across 3 years and 9 countries, we understand the review system from both sides.
-Here is the honest version of how it works, what it does not tell you, and how to use it well.
+After 20 five-star reviews across 12 countries, we understand the review system from both sides.
+Here is the honest version of how verified reviews actually work across the major platforms, what "verified" does and doesn't mean depending on where you're reading it, and how to use a review profile well.

 Why Verified Reviews Exist and What Makes Them Different